FantasmaEspacial/batch_copy/README.md

 - "Clean Batch Queue": Clean all the content of the queue (no confirmation be aware)

 ## Installation
-I arbitrarily decided to use the the next directories:
+I "arbitrarily" decided to use the the next directories:
 /usr/share/kde4/services/ServiceMenus/ for the .desktop /usr/share/kde4/services/batch_copy/ for .sh scripts